UtahRETC/intro-programming-python-part-2/Syllabus.md

 Homework assignments will be assigned every week.
 Assignments should be submitted via Canvas.
 The assignment's due date and requirements will be detailed in Canvas as well.

+## Assessments and final exam

+There will be an assessment at the end of every unit and a final exam at the end of the class.

 ## Grade requirements

 A minimum of 70% is required to pass this class.
-There are no tests or quizzes, grades are 100% based on homework assignments.
+Your grade will be made up of a combination of the homework, unit assess, and final exam.

+\pagebreak

 \begin{multicols}{2}
 \subsection{How can you succeed in this class?}